stolencatkarma/GenDungeonAsync/README.md

 - **Treasure Chests**: Find loot scattered throughout the dungeon
 - **Lighting**: Automatic torch placement for visibility
 - **Player Management**: Track which players are in which dungeons
+- **Adventure Mode Enforcement**: Players are set to Adventure mode while in dungeons, and their previous GameMode is restored on exit
+- **Isolated Dungeon Worlds**: Each dungeon is generated in its own temporary dimension, which is deleted when all players leave

 ## Commands